AaronLilleoien/SQL/README.md

 # sql-challenge

+ERD, Queries, and SQL tables found in EmployeeSQL file

 Design tables to hold the data CSV files, import the CSV files into a SQL database, and then answer questions about the data.
 Perform data modeling, data engineering, and data analysis, respectively.

 Data Modeling